Cecilia8989/pands-project/README.md

 ### Checking how appear the data in the Dataset

-Now, We can take a look on how the Data-Set look like printing the first 5 lines of it.
+Now, we can take a look on how the Data-Set look like printing the first 5 lines of it.

 ```
 Project for the Subject Programming and Scripting